Two-Action Economy Redux

 Things that Cost 1 Action

-• Move 30 feet (including a save to dodge a magic effect)
+• Move 30 feet (includes saving throw to dodge a magic effect)

 • Defend with a melee weapon